 The event also saw the debut of a new book from my publishing ‘label’ Uncivilized Books: The Petrified Catalogue by Dan Wieken.
 The book is now available for sale on the UB site.
 I think it turned out pretty great (if I do say so myself) mostly due to Dan’s amazing, macabre and hyper detailed drawings.
 Check it out.
 I will do a more detailed write-up about it in my next post.

 Lightning Bolt played at the Triple Rock.
 Seawhores opened.
-Apparently Knife World was supposed to be there too, but I missed them.
-Knife World was also there and they were actually the band I drew along with Lightning Bolt.
+Apparently, Knife World was supposed to be there too, but I missed them.
+Knife World was also there and they were actually the band (see comment below) I drew along with Lightning Bolt.
 It was confusing… but, it was good.
-Here are some drawing from the show:
+All the mayhem and chaos I expected materialized.
+Here are some drawings from the show:

 The 2010 Twin Cities Zinefest came together rather well.
 I’ve attended the festival since I moved back to the Twin Cities in 2007, and each year the show has gathered steam.
 This year the duration of Zinefest was scaled back from two days to one day.
 But, what the show lost in time, was made up it’s intensity.
 In previous years the two day show felt diffuse and under-attended.
 Shortening the time focused the show.
 It felt consistently busy and well attended.
 In previous years the two day format left a lot room for significant dead-time.